 Spectra Diversity and Inclusion Profile™

-The Spectra Diversity and Inclusion Profile™ is organized into two distinct areas: The Individual and the Organization.
+Spectra Diversity offers an online diversity and inclusion assessment and profile for organizations and individuals.
+The Spectra Diversity and Inclusion Profile™ is organized into two distinct areas.

 To understand others, it is important to begin with understanding yourself.
 This self-awareness can help you become more sensitive about how your behavior might affect others.
 The Spectra Diversity and Inclusion Profile™ also assesses respect for others.
 When you display openness and non-judgmental behavior it demonstrates that you value the diversity of others in the workplace.
 In turn, behavior is directly influenced by your self-awareness and interpersonal skills.
 By being self-aware, you are able to identify your belief system that drives your behavior.
 By understanding that, you can further choose to adapt behavior to be more inclusive of others in the workplace.